Rotunda of Saint Nicolas in Cieszyn: Castle chapel

 The rotunda was erected within the walls of the castellan stronghold at the top of Castle Mount.
 The stronghold was built between the 10th century and the first half of the 11th century.
 In the 1950s, researchers believed that the rotunda was built during the first half of the 11th century.
 However, recent research indicates that its construction date might be as late as 1180.

 The first reference to the rotunda comes from 1223, where it is called St. Nicolas Chapel.
-Its clergy were obliged to pay a tithe to Norbertine's sisters in Rybnik [4].
+Its clergy were obliged to pay a tithe to Norbertine's sisters in Rybnik.
 A second reference to the rotunda comes at the end of the 13th century and the entire 14th century.
 This related to reconstructing the castle and replacing wood with bricks.
 The rotunda was adapted to the Gothic castle: the floor level was raised two meters, the Romanesque windows in the apse were walled up and bigger, Gothic style ones were constructed.

 In 1484, the rotunda and castle survived a major fire.

 In 1495 Wacław Hynal, a parson of Pszczyna from Stonawa, funded a new altar for the rotunda.
-It depicted the Divine Providence, the Virgin Mary, John the Baptist, Saint Ersmus and Saint Wenceslas.
+It depicted the Divine Providence, the Virgin Mary, John the Baptist, Erasmus of Formia and Saint Wenceslas.
 The inclusion of Saint Wenceslas led to a movement to designate him as the patron saint of the rotunda.

 When Princess Lucretia, the last of the Piast dynasty of Polish royalty, died in 1653 the rotunda ceased to be the castle chapel.
 It then became the property of the Chamber of Cieszyn, established by the Habsburg dynasty.